China's global influence looms over Harris trip to Africa | Politics

 By comparison, Tanzania was among the first countries that Chinese President Xi Jinping visited after becoming president in 2013.
 And after Xi secured a third term, Tanzanian President Samia Suluhu Hassan was the first African head of state to visit Beijing.

-“Kamala faces Chinese dominance in Tanzania,” the Tanzania Business Insight publication tweeted Wednesday.
+"Kamala faces Chinese dominance in Tanzania," the Tanzania Business Insight publication tweeted on Wednesday.

+Ian Johnson, a former China-based journalist who works at the US-based Council on Foreign Relations, said Beijing presents a powerful narrative in the developing world as a country that rapidly built its economy and pulled much of its population out of poverty.
+African leaders think "let's see what we can learn from China," he said, adding that "there's a certain fascination in how they did it".

 It's a sentiment that draws scoffs in some corners of Africa.